peterpeterparker/daviddalbusco.com/src/blog/interact-with-your-audience-with-a-live-poll.md

 <iframe width="280" height="158" src="https://www.youtube.com/embed/GuF58XBzTj0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe
 <br/>

-*A demo or our new feature with a large audience 🤣*

 ### User Experience

 UX could often be discussed and I’ve to say, in case of that particular feature, even more, as many solutions are feasible.
 I scratched my head for days, filling papers and taking notes until I finally figured out the core principles of the solution which were meaningful to me and hopefully to others too: